Kmeakin/walrus-report/src/30-implementation.md

 produced and consumed during semantic analysis and code generation - for example, each expression must be associated with its inferred type after type inference, or each variable with its parent scope.
-This problem of having to annotate trees with different peices of metadata at different stages in a program has been referred to in the literature as *The AST Typing Problem* ^[BIB http://blog.ezyang.com/2013/05/the-ast-typing-problem] or the *The tree Decoration Problem* ^[BIB Trees that Grow paper].
+This problem of having to annotate trees with different pieces of metadata at different stages in a program has been referred to in the literature as *The AST Typing Problem* ^[BIB http://blog.ezyang.com/2013/05/the-ast-typing-problem] or the *The tree Decoration Problem* ^[BIB Trees that Grow paper].